hehedi/AutoSD/README_EN.md

 **A media import and processing tool for photography, videography, and post-production workflows.**

+**The software ships with English and makes it easy to add multiple languages—simply place the language files into the language folder inside the software.**

 One-Click Card Import was originally built to solve the problem of organizing, copying, and archiving media from storage cards after a shoot.
 Through continuous development, it has grown into a workflow tool that integrates **device recognition, media ingest, verification and backup, task management, transcoding, media browsing, on-site automatic ingest, and LAN collaboration**.

 ---